sureshmunna/Designer-Pages/README.md

 # Project Info

-* C# .Net Core CLI _SU
+* C# ASP.Net  Console Application
-* Access a SMART FHIR Server
-* Use a local web server for redirection
+* In this application , taken aspx designer pages and iterated controls and IDs then saved then in a .csv file

 # Documentation